 The online grant application allows you to select relevant fields from drop-down menus, enter individualized text responses, and upload supporting documentation.

-Since this grant opportunity is intended to support capstone research, students must have a dissertation or doctoral study proposal that has been approved by their committee as well as both URR and IRB approval.
+Since this grant opportunity is intended to support capstone research, students must have a dissertation or doctoral study proposal that has been approved by their committee as well as the Walden University Institutional Review Board (IRB).
 In light of this, the content of the grant application draws heavily from the approved proposal rather than requiring the applicant to write a new proposal.

 Instructions about how to complete the online grant application are provided in the form itself; however, to make the process smoother, following are materials/information you might want to have ready to complete the online application:

-Once the online application form has been submitted you will receive an automatic reply confirming receipt of your grant application, which will include the tracking number for your application (RASCG-2019-S-XX).
+Once the online application form has been submitted you will receive an automatic reply confirming receipt of your grant application, which will include the tracking number for your application (RASCG-2020-S-XX).

-Although student applications for the RASCG program will no longer be accepted by email you are welcome to contact email@example.com with questions about your grant application, and the RASCG program in general.
+Although student applications for the RASCG program are not accepted by email you are welcome to contact firstname.lastname@example.org with questions about your grant application, and the RASCG program in general.
 If inquiring about a specific grant application that has already been submitted online, please reference your grant application tracking number in your email.